Cache Mechanisms and the Memory Hierarchy

 return 0;

-}After compiling and running it, you will see an interesting phenomenon:
+}After compiling and running, we observe an interesting phenomenon:

 $ gcc -O2 -std=c11 stride_test.c -o stride_test && ./stride_test